Daylily-Informatics/daylily/README.md

 # [DAY](https://en.wikipedia.org/wiki/Margaret_Oakley_Dayhoff)![](https://placehold.co/60x35/ff03f3/fcf2fb?text=LILLY)
-_named in honor of Margaret Oakley Dahoff_

 <p valign="middle"><a href=http://www.workwithcolor.com/color-converter-01.htm?cp=ff8c00><img src="docs/images/0000002.png" valign="bottom" ></a></p>

-# daylily is:

 ## A Free Multi-omics Analysis Framework

-### 30x FQ to SNVvcf for as little as $3.50 and in under 1 hour, scalable to thousannds of genomes an hour
+### 30x FQ to SNVvcf at $3.50 EC2 costs, complete ~60m & process thousannds of genomes an hour
-#### _PLUS_ SNV/SV calling options at other sensitivities / extensive sample + batch QC reporting / performance & cost reporting + budgeting
+##### _PLUS_ SNV/SV calling options at other sensitivities / extensive sample + batch QC reporting / performance & cost reporting + budgeting

   > Daylily provides a single point of contact to the myriad systems which need to be orchestrated in order to run omic analysis reproducibly, reliablay and at massive scale in the cloud. **All you need is a laptop and access to an AWS console**.
 After a [~90m installation](docs/install/video_guide.md), you will be ready to begin processing up to thousands of genomes an hour.